aremesh/Tutorial/README.md

 # Tutorial
-This i s the tutorial created by ramesh to start witg github
+This is the tutorial created by ramesh to start with github.

+test git hub is a reporsitory for showing the bare minimum of how to master neuver, function and etc...